restmegan/hci-ClassMates/README.md

 Startup Instructions:
 1. Open the Terminal or Command Line on your device.
 2. In the terminal, navigate to the location where you are ok downloading the interface files. ($ cd …)
-3. Next, type the command 'git clone https://github.com/restmegan/hci-ClassMates.git' into the command line and wait for the files to download.
+3. Next, type the command '''git clone https://github.com/restmegan/hci-ClassMates.git''' into the command line and wait for the files to download.
 4. Now, type the command 'cd hci-Classmates' to navigate into the codebase
 5. Next, type 'npm -v' to check if you have npm installed
  a.
 If it prints out a version number, then you have it installed